• Skip to primary navigation

-The article discusses the construction of 9 interesting LED chaser circuits, which not only create beautiful running light effect but are also easy to build.
+In this article I have explained the construction of 10 interesting yet simple LED chaser circuits, which not only create beautiful running light effect but are also easy to build.

 We also discuss how to modify these into a design popularly known as "knight rider" chaser circuit.